610265158/CBraMod/README.md

 This project builds upon the Cbramod framework and conducts comprehensive comparative experiments across the 12 downstream tasks claimed in the Cbramod paper, obtaining corresponding experimental results.
 The results will tell the story.

+**Please beat existing baselines first before claiming SOTA**

 ## 🚀 Result